What is a False, Fictitious, or Fraudulent Claim?

 These cases arise both in the pursuit of payment from governmental programs and the avoidance of payment rightfully owed to governmental programs.
 Filing a fictitious or false claim can arise in a broad array of situations, from governmental financial and medical assistance to the misrepresentation of financial need on an assistance application.
 If you over-bill the state for services or goods, you can be convicted of filing a false claim.

 There are defenses available to you.
 Mistake is one such defense.
 Lack of knowledge is another.
 If the prosecution is unable to prove all elements of the crime, there is no conviction.

 Making a knowing false claim to the state for the payment of funds is a felony in Oklahoma.
-It is punishable by a fine up to $10,000 and/or a jail term of up to two years.
+It is punishable by a fine up to $10,000, up to two years in prison, or both.
 Okla.
 Stat. tit.
 21 § 359

-Making a false claim on an employment application with Oklahoma is a misdemeanor, punishable by a fine of up to $1,000 and/or a jail term of up to one year.
+Making a false claim on an employment application with Oklahoma is a misdemeanor.
+This crime is punishable by a fine of up to $1,000, up to a year in jail, or both.